 Selling trading courses is a big business, very profitable for the vendors.
-But as the title of this old book says, Where Are the Customers’ Yachts ?
-In other words, how useful the information you find in those courses really is ?
+But as the title of this old book says, Where Are the Customers’ Yachts?
+In other words, how useful the information you find in those courses really is?
 What prompted me to write this article is a question I received from someone about risk-reward.
 This person read on a website which sells ‘price action courses’ that risk-reward is not as important as he previously thought.
-The author, a self-professed professional trader, claims he has a high win-rate and doesn’t even have to aim for a 1/2 risk-reward ratio.
+The author, a self-professed real traders, claims he has a high win-rate and doesn’t even have to aim for a 1/2 risk-reward ratio.

 I won’t take apart any particular course, because I’ve never bought one.
 When I started trading, the industry was in its infancy – most of the ‘big names’ of today weren’t around in 2006-2007.
-Fast forward a few years, and things like ‘price action’ have become great buzz words.
-My gut feel tells me that these guys are not traders.
-Having nicely designed websites, google ads, and fake positive reviews has nothing to do with successful trading.
+Fast forward a few years, and things like ‘price action’ have become great buzzwords.
+My gut feeling tells me that these guys are not traders.
+Having nicely designed websites, google ads, and fake positive reviews have nothing to do with successful trading.

 And now back to the risk/reward ratio.
 Anyone who claims to have high win-rate (like 70-30 for example) and no verified results to prove it, is lying to you and usually has something for sale.
 It panders to the beginner’s logic which goes, the best way to get rich as a trader is to be right as often as humanly possible.
 The problem is, that’s not how real trading works.